AaltoSciComp/linux-shell/content/files-and-directories.rst

  ?     only one character
  []    a group of characters, like [abc]
- [!]   same as above but negated, i.e. all but those, like [!a-zA-Z] {ab,cd,xyz}  expands by BASH as 'abc cd xyz'
+ [!]   same as above but negated, i.e. all but those, like [!a-zA-Z] {ab,cd,xyz}  expands by BASH as 'ab cd xyz'
  {0..9}      expands as '0 1 2 3 4 5 6 7 8 9'

 For the quotation::